Are you curious about container shipping costs from China to Egypt?

 The shipping route and distance play a pivotal role in determining overall container shipping costs.
 The journey from China to Egypt generally involves transit through key maritime routes, notably the South China Sea and the Indian Ocean, before reaching significant Egyptian ports such as Port Said and Alexandria.

 Distance can affect fuel costs, transit durations, and port fees, all of which contribute to the final shipping price.
 For example, a longer distance may result in higher fuel consumption, thus increasing the shipping costs.
-On average, the distance from major Chinese ports like Shanghai to Cairo is approximately 9,000 kilometers, which can take anywhere from 20 to 30 days for sea freight depending on various maritime conditions and the shipping line chosen.
+As a reference, the sea distance from major Chinese ports (e.g., Shanghai) to key Egyptian ports (e.g., Port Said / Alexandria) is often roughly 8,600 – 9,500 km via common routes, and as of January 2026 it typically takes around 22 to 38 days for sea freight (port-to-port), depending on sailing schedules, transshipment, and port conditions.
 For comparisons or to understand other routes, check out Shipping from China to United Arab Emirates.

 Container Size: 20ft vs. 40ft